ivy-llc/ivy/docs/overview/design/ivy_as_a_framework/ivy_container.rst

 =============

 Here, we explain how the :class:`ivy.Container` class saves you a ton of time and cleans up code in almost all aspects of your ML workflow.
-So without further ado, let’s dive in!
+So without further ado, let's dive in!

 Firstly, Dictionaries are an incredibly powerful and useful data type in Python.
 They enable a clean, readable and efficient-access (via hashing) storage of arbitrarily hierarchical data.

 The :class:`ivy.Container` class can be seen as a souped-up Dict, with many useful features built on top.
-It’s the backbone of most high level operations in Ivy.
+It's the backbone of most high level operations in Ivy.

-Let’s walk through some of the most important features of the :class:`ivy.Container`!
+Let's walk through some of the most important features of the :class:`ivy.Container`!

 Construction
 ------------